- Pets and Animals»

 Hearing a rattle I turned my head and there I saw a hooded oriole in the bougainvillea bush.
 Bright yellow-orange with black bib.
 My husband heard and saw it two days later drinking from the sugar water feeder.

 Their rattle is very distinctive and always lets us know when we can see them in the yard.
-These birds are bit skittish and hardly sit for a few seconds before they fly off to somewhere else.
-I took this photo with telephoto about 35 feet away.
+These birds are skittish and hardly sit for a few seconds before they are off to somewhere else.
+I took this photo with a telephoto lens at 35 feet.

 Attract orioles with the same sugar water you would use for hummingbirds.
 The nectar does not need to be orange.
-Orange sugar water feeders are available with appropriate feeding stations and perches modified for the birds weight and thin dark beaks.
-In areas where this bird is numerous observers probably have seen the oriole at their hummingbird feeder.
+Orange feeders are available with feeding stations and perches modified for the bigger bird's weight and thin black beaks.

-Orioles in the wild eat bugs, especially for feeding the newly hatched chicks.
-Meal worms can be offered as a king's meal.
-They are expensive at your local pet store.
-I know we have bugs to offer in our yard because I see the Western bluebirds and the Black Phoebe going for them with their swooping dive and slight flutter.
+Orioles in the wild eat bugs, especially for feeding the new chicks.
+Meal worms can be offered as a king's meal, but are expensive at your local pet store.

 The Information From Audubon

-The hooded orioles are back in 2016.
-They feed from the orange oriole feeder and the jelly feeder that we made especially for the orioles.
+The hooded orioles are back in 2017.
+They feed from the orange oriole feeder and the jelly feeder that we made especially for the them.
 The Audubon website added a very interesting map about hooded oriole migration.
-Check it out at Audubon's Birds and Climate Change Report
+Check it out at Audubon's Birds and Climate Change Report.

-Most of the oriole feeders are orange and include the features that attract orioles the most.
-2015 we saw your feeders being used by the hooded oriole.
-A big event that was recorded in my bird book.
+Most feeders are orange and include the features that attract these bigger birds.
+2015 we saw your feeders being used for the first time.
+A big event that was recorded in my life list book.
 The orioles enjoy this feeder.
-Use the same sugar water you use for the hummingbirds.
-The only thing I do not like about this feeder is the globe quickly turns a dull yellow.
+The only thing I do not like about it is the globe quickly turns a dull yellow.